 Siena and San Gimignano

 Students spend the day in the medieval towns of Siena and San Gimignano, located in the Chianti region of central Tuscany.
-Site visits include the Palazzo Pubblico; a beautifully frescoed red brick fortress that seated Siena’s medieval government, the shell-shaped Piazza del Campo; home to Siena’s famous ‘Palio’ horse race, and the gothic Cathedrale di Santa Maria.
-In San Gimignano students have time to explore the medieval towers for which the village is famous as well as visit the fascinating if not slightly disturbing medieval torture museum.
+Site visits include the Palazzo Pubblico, a beautifully frescoed red brick fortress that seated Siena’s medieval government; the shell-shaped Piazza del Campo, home to Siena’s famous ‘Palio’ horse race; and the gothic Cattedrale di Santa Maria Assunta.
+In San Gimignano students have time to explore the medieval towers for which the village is famous, take a walk along the ancient city walls, and enjoy the breathtaking view of the Tuscan countryside.

-Students have time to explore this remarkable city both on their own and through group activities during the weekend.
+Students have time to explore this remarkable city both on their own and through group activities during this weekend excursion.
 Visits provide students with the opportunity to view masterpieces by Bellini, Giorgione, Titian and Tintoretto.
-Students visit the Basilica di San Marco and the Palazzo Ducale; the finest collection of Venetian painting in the world.
+Students visit the Basilica di San Marco and the Palazzo Ducale, the finest collection of Venetian paintings in the world.
 Students will also have free time to travel the canals and visit the islands of Murano, Burano, Torcello or the Lido.

 During this three or four day excursion, students see highlights of Classical, Renaissance and Baroque Rome.
-Visits include the Roman Forum, Colosseum, Pantheon, Piazza Navona, the Vatican Museums, St. Peter’s Basilica as well as many of the churches, piazze and fountains that typify architectural styles of the various periods of Roman history.
+Visits include the Roman Forum, Colosseum, Pantheon, Piazza Navona, the Vatican Museums, and St. Peter’s Basilica, as well as many of the churches, piazzas and fountains that typify architectural styles of the various periods of Roman history.
 During free time, students may explore any of the countless remaining sites of the eternal city.

 Pisa and Lucca

-In addition, programs may also visit the following cities and towns: Arezzo, Assisi, Carrara, Mantua, Modena, Montalcino, Montepulciano, Monterchi, Padua, Parma, Pienza, Orvieto, Ravenna and Urbino.
+In addition, programs may also visit the following cities and towns: Arezzo, Assisi, Bologna, Carrara, Cortona, Fiesole, Mantua, Modena, Montalcino, Montepulciano, Monterchi, Monteriggioni, Montespertoli, Padua, Parma, Pienza, Orvieto, Ravenna and Urbino.

 Cultural learning is a vital part of a successful study abroad program.
 Most ACCENT programs include evening and weekend activities, which help students discover Italian lifestyles, both traditional and contemporary.